-Many of my friend's used expensive store bought for years and had frustrating results for all the money they spent.
-After teaching them how to compost, right away they were converting their table scraps into nutrient-rich fertilizer.
-With minimal effort they made their waste, the seemingly worthless trash that was previously dumped in landfills work for them.
+Many of my friends used expensive store-bought for years and had frustrating results for all the money they spent.
+After teaching them how to compost, right away, they were converting their table scraps into nutrient-rich fertilizer.
+With minimal effort, they made their waste, the seemingly worthless trash previously dumped in landfills, work for them.

-Sounds pretty good right?
+Sounds pretty good, right?
 But how is that possible, you ask.
 For you to compost, all you technically need to do is put your organic garbage in a pile outside and wait for it to decompose into humus, just as it would naturally.
-This is, however, quite the eyesore.
+That is, however, quite the eyesore.